Skip to main content

 • 349 detection patterns in the audit engine

-• 12 framework families supported for scanning
+• 12 framework families supported for scanning — enough coverage to audit most production Apple apps without custom configuration

 HIG Doctor combines two complementary tools.